ChiSym/pygen/README.md

 [  ] hierarchical selections implemented and tested

 [  ] choice_gradients implemented and tested for the hierarchical address case

+(this gives a fully-functional GFI with hierarchical addresses)

 #### Milestone 3